auroris/OpenIddict-WindowsAuth/README.md

 3. In IIS Manager, open the site's **Authentication** feature and enable **both**:
    - **Windows Authentication** (required — this is how users are authenticated)
    - **Anonymous Authentication** (required — the `/connect/token` and `/.well-known/*` endpoints must be reachable without a Windows challenge)
-4. Because tokens do not survive application restarts, configure the app pool's recycle settings:
+4. If `IdentityServer:PersistKeys` is `false` (the default), tokens do not survive application restarts.
+To minimise disruption, configure the app pool's recycle settings:
    - Disable idle timeout or set **Idle Time-out Action** to `Suspend` (rather than `Terminate`)
    - Move the daily recycle to a low-traffic hour, or disable it in favor of a fixed schedule

+   If `PersistKeys` is `true`, the app pool identity needs write access to the key storage directory (see [IdentityServer:DataPath](#identityserverdatapath)) and recycle timing is no longer a token-validity concern.

 ## Configuration